psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Remove Agents

-To remove agents from a data set, the following method can be used:
+We should use the following methods to remove the agents from a data set:

 | Method                                                                     | Syntax                                                          |
 |:---------------------------------------------------------------------------|:----------------------------------------------------------------|